terablade2001/vp-cpp-template/README.md

   - [ ] Support functions for *OpenCV*

 ## Completed TODOs - versioning
+### version (0.052)
+- [x] Updated GitLab CI pipeline to also delete previous images/containers (cleaning)
+- [x] The ModuleTesting module is now comparing against the expected result status of tests.
+This gives the ability for the user to define in the testing CSV file which tests are expected to completed correctly and which are expected to generate errors.
+If a test produce what the user expects then it considered as Passed.
+If not, it's considered as Failed.
 ### version (0.051)
 - [x] Added GitLab CI pipeline for offline runners.
   - [x] Document an example with GitLab CI integration.